codemaster138/codemaster138.github.io/posts/creating-an-interpreter-part-1-lexer.md

 ```

 ### Back to the lexer
-In the `Lexer` constructor, initialize a position:
+In the `Lexer` constructor, initialize a position and add a method to advance by n characters:
 ```js
 const Pos = require('../pos');